iVS3D/iVS3D/doc/plugins.md

 In the later stages of an image selection workflow, isolated frames can emerge.
 This happens, for example, when selecting frames based on camera position.
 If the camera is static in some places, only a few frames are selected in a long duration.
 NthFrame, however, could remove those remaining isolated frames because of the nature of the algorithm.
 To prevent this from happening, we added an additional feature that always keeps those isolated frames.
 This feature is activated by default but can be disabled if necessary.

 ### Blur Detection
 Effects such as motion blur can reduce the number of features extracted from an image.
 Thus such images are not ideal for 3D reconstruction.
 The Blur Detection Plugin quantifies image sharpness and blurrieness.
-With this information, blurred images are detected and the plugin selects a sharper image in the neighbourhood to boost reconstruction quality.
+With this information, blurred images are detected and removed to boost reconstruction quality.

 ### GeoDistance
 This plugin selects images based on their GPS location.
 For this to work, the GPS data needs to be available as meta data, either included in the EXIF tag of the images or as a separate metadata file.
 The plugin uses this data to calculate the distance between image pairs and selects images that are further apart than a specified threshold.